AmlanJSarmah/dirkill/README.md

 ### Dependencies

-The application is coded with python and PySimpleGUI is used as a dependecy .
+The application is coded with python and PySimpleGUI version 4.57.0 is used as a dependecy .

 To install PySimpleGUI in Windows